 Is English commonly used in rural areas of Turkey?

-English proficiency tends to decrease in rural areas compared to metropolitan cities.
+English proficiency tends to be lower in rural areas than in metropolitan cities.
 While some younger people or those in the tourism industry may speak English, it’s less common in smaller towns and villages.
 Knowing a few basic Turkish phrases can be very helpful in these areas!

 In what settings is English most likely to be spoken in Turkey?